top of page

 ĀSANA: Chest openers, prone back-bends, twists and abdominal work like agni sara and nauli will help release excess mucous, open the lungs and support healthy digestion and emotional balance.

 PRĀŅAYĀMA: Fast breathing: kapalabhati and bhastrika are very good right now for stimulating the abdomen, and clearing the lungs and head.
 Start with kapalabhati, actively exhaling while drawing your abdomen towards your spine, followed by a passive inhale.
 Start with 36 pumps, and add more until you can continue for 108 pumps, followed by a resting breath and then holding the breath our for as long as you can comfortably.
-Here's a recorded practice to support you.
-Place your hand over your navel center and take care that you don't tense your head or heart, or move your shoulders.
-A stronger effect is bhastrika, which is active exhale AND inhale (hyper ventilating).
-Focus on the action in the belly.

 We'll be exploring all of this and more in the Spring Cleanse beginning April 6th.
+I'd be honored to support you.

 Enjoy your Spring refresh in whatever form it takes.
 You deserve it!